healthykitchen101/healthykitchen101.com/kettles/reviews/ovente/ovente-glass-electric-kettle-kg83b.md

 The carafe is made of glass and has a slightly smaller capacity than usual—1.5 L, 50.72 fl. oz, or a bit over 6 cups—but that’s not an issue (+2).
 Despite its size, it has a wide lid opening, 3.54 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).

 There are clear water level markings in the middle of the carafe (+1).
 The Ovente has quite a unique V-shaped spout that is shaped out of the glass carafe itself.
-As a result, the limescale filter can’t be attached to the spout like other kettles.Instead, it’s attached to and positioned by the lid and is unremovable (+1).
+As a result, the limescale filter can’t be attached to the spout like other kettles, e.g. the [Chefman RJ11-17-CTI-RL](https://healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets/).
+Instead, it’s attached to and positioned by the lid and is unremovable (+1).

 Similar to many other cordless electric kettles, the Ovente’s heating element is positioned inside the bottom of the carafe.
 There’s a ring of blue LED around the bottom which will illuminate when the kettle’s running, making it easy to spot in the dark (+2).